-Pursuant to the Director Compensation Policy, each non-employee director is entitled to receive an annual cash retainer for service on the Board and an additional annual cash retainer for service on each committee on which the non-employee director is a member.
+Pursuant to the Director Compensation Policy, each non-employee director is entitled to receive an annual cash retainer for service on our board of directors and an additional annual cash retainer for service on each committee on which the non-employee director is a member.
 All annual cash retainers are paid quarterly in arrears.
 In addition, James Buckly Jordan, Ali Pourdad and Olivier Vincent will each receive an initial cash compensation in the amount of \$11,250, payable on March 31, 2024.
 No compensation has previously been paid to our non-employee directors.

-The fees paid to non-employee directors for service on the Board and for service on each committee of the Board of which the non-employee director is a member are as follows:
+The fees paid to non-employee directors for service on our board of directors and for service on each committee of our board of directors of which the non-employee director is a member are as follows: